wozo/Leaflet-Maps-Marker/readme.txt

 * organize your markers in layers and
 * show them thanks to the [Leaflet library from Cloudmade](http://leaflet.cloudmade.com/)
 * by adding a shortcode (e.g. mapsmarker marker="1")] to posts or pages
-* through OSM/OpenStreetMap, MapQuest, Cloudmade, [OGD Vienna Maps](http://data.wien.gv.at)
+* through OSM/OpenStreetMap, Google Maps, MapQuest, Cloudmade, [OGD Vienna Maps](http://data.wien.gv.at)
 * or any custom WMTS-map

 to the visitors of your website.